 The CHPE Project is a proposed 1,000-MW HVDC underwater and underground transmission line that would bring energy from the United States-Canada border to the New York City metropolitan area (DOE 2014).
 The DOE issued a Presidential permit for the construction, operation, and maintenance of the Project in October, 2014.
 The Project would install two 6-inch wide cables for an estimated 226 miles, all in New York.
 Approximately 101 miles of cable are proposed to be buried under Lake Champlain; the remaining overland and aquatic portions are located in the state of New York and in the Hudson and Harlem rivers.
 The transmission line would end at a converter station to be built at a location in Astoria, New York and connect into the ISO-New England transmission grid.
 Because the proposed CHPE Project would be installed only in New York, and the proposed NECPL Project would be installed at varying distances across the state border in Vermont, significant cumulative impacts on the environment would be unlikely.
 There could be some cumulative effects as a result of both projects being constructed at the same time (barge traffic, disposal of wastes and sediments; potential impact to recreational users on Lake Champlain) on both sides of Lake Champlain; however, this is unlikely to occur because the CHPE Project would be installed before the NECPL Project and by the time the NECPL Project were to begin construction, it is anticipated that the CHPE Project may still be under construction but would not be under construction in Lake Champlain.
-Even if the two projects were to occur during the same time, the ferry services on the Vermont side of Lake Champlain are different than the ferry services on the New York side; however, should both ferry services be temporarily interrupted by construction, tourists and ferry users could be temporarily affected and have to seek alternative transportation.
+If the two projects were to occur during the same time, the ferry services may be temporarily interrupted by construction; therefore, tourists and ferry users could be temporarily affected and have to seek alternative transportation.

 Disposal facilities would not be adversely affected because any wastes from either New York or Vermont portion of Lake Champlain would be disposed of in the state where they originated; potential saturation of the disposal sites would not occur from these two projects together or independently.
-TDI-NE anticipates that the transmission cables for both projects would be transported to the Port of Albany, New York, where they would be loaded onto the cable-laying vessel or onto a supply barge and then transported through the Champlain Canal.
+TDI-NE anticipates that the transmission cables for both projects would be transported to Port Elizabeth, New Jersey, where they would be loaded onto the cable-laying vessel or onto a supply barge and then transported up the Hudson River and through the Champlain Canal.
 The construction on the Lake Champlain segment of the CHPE Project is likely to be complete before the supply barges provide materials for construction of the NECPL Project, thereby not increasing barge traffic substantially in Lake Champlain.